Symptoms Of Loose Battery Cables

 battery cables

-The initial and most apparent sign of a loose battery cable is, well, you can see it.
+The primary and most apparent sign of a loose battery cable is, well, you can see it.

 Electrical cables connect to the two battery terminals.
-They should sit tight.
-If you can pull one of the cables off with a swift tug, it’s loose.
+They should sit snug.
+If you can pull one of the cables off with a quick tug, it’s loose.

 Similarly, you shouldn’t be able to jiggle the connections loose.
 They should be gripping the positive or negative terminals with considerable force.

 In almost all situations, you should be able to tighten up the clamp bolts.
-The firmer they are, the more secure the battery cables will be.
+The tighter they are, the more secure the battery cables will be.

 Car Struggles To Start